yizhuangpeng/Airbnb-US-Tableau/README.md

 # Airbnb-US-Tableau

 We provide data visualization for Airbnb in US using Tableau.
+Data gathered from https://www.kaggle.com/kritikseth/us-airbnb-open-data.

-Special thanks to **Contributors** of this projects:
+**Special thanks to Contributors of this projects:**

 CHEN Leyan (cly.093097@gmail.com)